 There are blogs and guides and webinars just expounding on the topic of SEO because there’s so much to say.

-From having an SSL certificate for your site to having appropriate headers, titles, meta descriptions, there’s plenty of on-page SEO basics that should be implemented on every page of your site.
+From having an SSL certificate for your site to having appropriate headers, titles, meta descriptions, there are plenty of on-page SEO basics that should be implemented on every page of your site.

 After all, search engine optimization is all about how you can make your content stand out in Google’s eyes as the best piece of content that it can display for users who are searching for keywords pertaining to your industry.